surrealwaffle/Dual-Quaternion-Benchmarks/README.md

  - The Hamilton product might not play well with GPU shaders, although this would come down to how well the compiler can optimize the operation.
- - Building a matrix in a shader to take advantage of specialized matrix-vector multiplication circuitry may negatively impact GPU occupancy.
+ - Building a matrix in a shader to take advantage of specialized matrix-vector multiplication circuitry may negatively impact GPU occupancy, unless the kernel makes use of registers that would be allocated to each thread regardless.

 Accuracy is also a point to consider.
 It is consided good practice to re-normalize your quaternions during long product chains, but only occasionally due to the